Emma Bell: Career

 Bell began her acting career in an Off-Broadway cabaret show in New York at the age of 12.
 She made her screen debut in 2004, in the episode of NBC drama series Third Watch.
 She later appeared on Law & Order: Special Victims Unit, and in 2006 starred in the short-lived The WB television series The Bedford Diaries.
 She also appeared on such other shows as Supernatural, Law & Order, and CSI: Miami.
 She made her film debut in the 2007 sports drama film Gracie and also appeared in New York City Serenade, The Favor, Death in Love, and Elektra Luxx.

 In 2010, Bell starred as Parker O'Neill, one of the main characters in the film Frozen.
 The film has received positive reviews from critics and in same year she named one of the "55 Faces of the Future" in Nylon's young Hollywood issue.
 She appeared in Hatchet II, in which she reprised her Frozen role in an uncredited cameo.
 Also in 2010, Bell portrayed the role of Amy, the younger sister of Andrea (Laurie Holden) in Season 1 of the AMC drama series The Walking Dead.
 In 2011, Bell starred as Molly Harper, the female lead character, in the 2011 thriller-horror film Final Destination 5.

 Bell starred in two television pilots through NBC but neither resulted in becoming full series, Reconstruction in 2011 and Midnight Sun in 2012.
 In September 2012, it was announced that Bell had signed on as a series regular on the second season of TNT's drama series Dallas.
 She played the role of Emma Judith Ryland Brown, Ann Ewing's (Brenda Strong) and Harris Ryland's (Mitch Pileggi) daughter, and Judith Brown Ryland's (Judith Light) granddaughter.
 In 2013, Bell also starred in independent films Life Inside Out, Bipolar, and See You in Valhalla.

 In 2016, Bell played young Emily Dickinson in the drama film A Quiet Passion starring Cynthia Nixon.
 She made her directing debut with short film Scratch (2016), receiving multiple Festival Awards.
 She later directed and wrote short film Between the Pines.
 On television, she has appeared on Law & Order: Special Victims Unit, American Horror Story: Roanoke and NCIS.
-She starred alongside Dan Fogler in the upcoming drama film The Argument directed by Robert Schwartzman.
+She starred alongside Dan Fogler in the drama film The Argument directed by Robert Schwartzman.

 Personal life

 On October 6, 2018, Bell married fellow actor Camron Robertson.
 On October 28, 2020, she gave birth to their first child, a daughter.
+Subsequently, she gave birth to their second child, a son, on June 18, 2024.